How to craft a great store manager cover letter

 4. Showcase your best skills and accomplishments as a store manager

-Once you are happy with your introduction and believe it will entice an employer to continue reading, you can dive into a deeper explanation of your top skills and accomplishments as a store manager.
+Once you're happy with your introduction and believe it'll entice an employer to continue reading, you can dive into a deeper explanation of your top skills and accomplishments as a store manager.

 When describing these qualifications, make sure the information your include is: